theokoles7/senior-project/README.md

  9 |   |   |   |   |   |   |   |
 ```

+### Grid
+The 9x9 cell structure that makes up a traditional 9x9 Sudoku; The grid contains all 81 cells in a 9x9 configuration, along with 9 rows, 9 columns, 9 boxes, 3 bands, and 3 stacks

 ### Row
 A horizontal group of 9 cells; There are 9 rows in a traditional 9x9 Sudoku